 For CA established by CHT, CHT convenes a PMA meeting to review the PKCS#10 certificate application file and the validity period, the certificate subject name and other related information for the certificate to be issued.
 For CA not established by CHT, the cross-certificate application, CPS and PKCS#10 certificate application file must be submitted.
-If the CA follows a certificate policy other than the Certificate Policy for the Chunghwa Telecom ecommerce Public Key Architecture, the certificate policy followed should be attached.
+If the CA follows a certificate policy other than the HiPKI CP, the certificate policy followed should be attached.
+For external subordinate CA or root CA under another PKI and is not established by CHT, an up-to-date point-in-time audit report and/or period-of-time audit report should be attached, and for CAs that issue TLS/SSL certificates should also attach the Baseline Requirement Assessment form.